 One more argument for assassinating the King though, is that next turn, the King will probably have a strong turn, because he gets to pick a character first.
 You could therefore try to punish the King now proactively, so that he doesn’t gain too much of an advantage during the coming two turns.
 This argument is a bit of a stretch but in some cases it may be a valid consideration.

 Generally you should assassinate one of the two characters that adds value to the game, the Merchant or the Architect.
 Strictly speaking the Magician can also be used to add value to the game because it grants a player the ability to swap unwanted cards with new cards from the draw pile, but generally speaking players use the Magician to swap cards with another player, which is neutral to you as long as you are not the player getting swapped with.

-You don’t want to assassinate the Warlord, because it extracts massive value from the game: one of your opponents pays money to destroy the building of another opponent (unless you suspect the Warlord’s ability will be targeted against you of course, in which case it is great to assassinate it).
+You especially never want to assassinate the Warlord, because it extracts massive value from the game: one of your opponents pays money to destroy the building of another opponent (unless you suspect the Warlord’s ability will be targeted against you of course, in which case it is great to assassinate it).